Monday-Friday7:00 a.m.- 3:30 p.m.

 Participate in an activity that promotes civic responsibility, community pride and camaraderie within an organization by adopting a Jefferson County roadway.

-Thousands of citizens and organizations across Colorado take part in the Adopt-a-Highway volunteer effort, which helps keep roadways clean, saves taxpayer money and increases public awareness about litter control.
+Thousands of citizens and organizations across Colorado take part in the Adopt-A-Road Litter Control volunteer effort, which helps keep roadways clean, saves taxpayer money and increases public awareness about litter control.

 There are many roadways available for adoption within Jefferson County.
-View the list for the road name and segment.
+Contact your appropriate district to find out which roads are available for adoption.

 Contritbutors that have adopted roadways include churches, scout troops, employee associations, retired employee associations, nonprofits, service clubs, families and individuals.